larseggert/appeal-support/draft-eggert-appeal-support.md

 {::boilerplate bcp14-tagged}

-# Qualifying Supporters {#qual}
+# Qualified Supporters {#qual}

 Supporters are intended to have a reasonable IETF experience.
 They are supposed to be active participants that know the IETF community.

-Therefore, supporters MUST be NomCom-eligible under the criteria of
-{{Section 3 of !RFC9389}}, where "the day the call for NomCom volunteers is sent" in this context is the day the appeal is raised.
+Therefore, qualified supporters MUST be NomCom-eligible under the criteria in{{Section 3 of !RFC9389}}, where "the day the call for NomCom volunteers is sent" in this context is the day the appeal is raised.

 To keep the dispute resolution as open as possible, there are no further requirements on supporters, i.e., {{Section 4.15